 Thus we see that God cannot be bound even by his prior words or commandments.
 For example, he told Joseph Smith: “Abraham was commanded to offer his son Isaac; nevertheless, it was written: Thou shalt not kill.
-Abraham, however, did not refuse, and it was accounted unto him for righteousness.”
-(D&C 132:36; italics added; compare Jacob 4:5.)
+Abraham, however, did not refuse, and it was accounted unto him for righteousness” (D&C 132:36; emphasis added; compare Jacob 4:5).

 The spoken word of the Lord takes precedence over the written word of the Lord.
 The will of the Lord today takes precedence over the will of the Lord yesterday.
 That is precisely why a living prophet is indispensable, and why his inspired word supersedes written scripture.
 The God who proved Abraham is the God who proved Nephi, and, like Abraham, Nephi obeyed and it was accounted unto him for righteousness.

-The Adamic “book of remembrance”-the pattern of which was given “by the finger of God” (Moses 6:5, 46)-was the prototype of subsequent scripture.
+The Adamic “book of remembrance”—the pattern of which was given “by the finger of God” (Moses 6:5, 46)—was the prototype of subsequent scripture.
 It contained genealogical, historical, and inspirational materials.
-The plates of brass reflected the divine pattern and probably determined the form Nephi adopted for his own two records-known as the large and small plates of Nephi.
-(Large and small refer to their number, not their dimensions.)
+The plates of brass reflected the divine pattern and probably determined the form Nephi adopted for his own two records—known as the large and small plates of Nephi.
+(Large and small refer to the number of elates, not their dimensions.)